Martin Pring: Later career

 In 1621 Pring returned to England, where he was made a freeman of the Virginia Company.
 He was granted 200 acres.
 Although he resigned from the Dutch East Indies Company in 1623, he soon returned to sea, serving as a privateer for England.
 He took many prizes in French and Spanish trading ships.

 Pring's short account of his first expedition to America was published in 1625 and is included in the fourth volume of Samuel Purchas's Pilgrimes.
 It provides valuable material about the lives of the pre-colonial Abenaki and Wampanoag, as well as Pring's descriptions of geography, plants and animals.
-The explorer died in 1626 at the age of 46 and was buried in Bristol.
+The explorer died in 1626 at the age of 46 and was buried in Bristol, where his tomb survives in St Stephen's church.